 Table Of Contents

 Constant exposure to pollution, heating styling, dirt, and sweat can strip your hair of its natural oils.
 Even shampooing rids your hair of sebum and other nourishing oils.
 Hence, you should use a conditioner and keep the oils and nutrients intact.

 Whether you have thin and fine hair, thick and wavy hair, or curly and frizzy hair, conditioning your hair is an absolute must.
 To find out how to condition your hair, take a look at this routine:

 - Rinse the shampoo off properly to get rid of sweat, dead skin cells, pollution, and additional hair products.

 - Take it in the palm of your hands as per the quantity recommended on the bottle.
 (It generally amounts to the size of a quarter).

 - Start by applying it to your hair ends.
 If you have longer hair, apply it from the chin level and move towards the ends.

-- Next, run a wide-toothed comb through your hair to apply the conditioner
+- Next, run a wide-toothed comb through your hair to apply

 - Finally, rinse it off thoroughly, preferably with cold water.